rust-lang/reference/src/expressions.md

 * Dereference of a variable, or field of a variable, with type `&mut T`.
 Note: this is an exception to the next rule.
-* Dereferences of a type that implements `DerefMut`, this then requires that the value being derefenced is evalutated is a mutable lvalue context.
+* Dereferences of a type that implements `DerefMut`, this then requires that the value being dereferenced is evaluated is a mutable lvalue context.
 * [Indexing](#index-expressions) of a type that implements `DerefMut`, this then evalutes the value being indexed (but not the index) in mutable lvalue context.

 ### Temporary lifetimes

-When using an rvalue in most lvalue contexts, a temporary un-named lvalue is created and used instead.
+When using an rvalue in most lvalue contexts, a temporary unnamed lvalue is created and used instead.
 The lifetime of temporary values is typically the innermost enclosing statement; the tail expression of a block is considered part of the statement that encloses the block.